Before Your Hearing:

 If a Respondent, after receiving a Hearing Notice, does not appear for a hearing, the hearing will proceed without the Respondent However, no inference may be drawn against a Respondent for failing to attend a hearing and no decision shall be based solely on the failure of the Respondent to attend the hearing.

 It is important to understand your role and responsibilities on the day of your hearing with the Office of Student Rights and Responsibilities.
-Utilize the links below to review a hearing timeline, example hearing script, and tips on writing an opening and closing statement.Download the Hearing Process Timeline (pdf)
+You can learn about the hearing process in section 9.6 & 9.7 of the Campus Student Code.

 Understand the Appeals Process